 New Physicians

-New physicians within their first seven years of practice receive discounts on registration fees for many Academy events.
+New physicians in their first seven years of practice receive discounts on registration fees for many Academy events.
 During your first year after residency, your dues are reduced by the AAFP and IAFP.
-Membership promotes community building: get started with an IAFP Member Interest Group.
+Connect through an IAFP Member Interest Group.
+Watch for New Physician Meet-Up events throughout the year.

-Exclusive Resources: Tools designed for new physicians include financial planning, contract negotiation guides, work-life balance tips, and other well-being strategies.
+Exclusive Resources: Tools designed for new physicians include financial planning, contract negotiation guides, work-life balance tips, and New Physician Boot Camp Presentations.
 See below for our resources and the link to the AAFP Member Advantage Member Exclusive Discounts.
+Join the AAFP HERE!

 Advocacy: The Academy provides representation at local, state, and national levels to ensure your voice is heard in policymaking for family medicine.
-We also offer the tools you need to communicate directly with lawmakers.
 Our Spring Into Action event, held every two years, brings family medicine advocacy directly to the Statehouse.
-AAFP's Advocacy: Family Medicine Action Network is your starting point for federal advocacy priorities.
+AAFP's Advocacy: Family Medicine Action Network is your starting point for federal advocacy.

-Professional Development: Evidence-based CME and tools to stay current in family medicine, plus the state-mandated CME you need, all delivered by your Illinois family medicine peers.
+Professional Development: Evidence-based CME and tools to stay current in family medicine, plus the state-mandated CME you need.

 If you are planning a family, expecting a baby, or already have children, this is the place for you!
 Whether you are in medical school, residency, or are an attending physician, our panel of IAFP leaders shares key considerations and lessons learned along the way.
 You can view the 2026 webinar recording from February 17th by clicking the orange button below.
 You can also download the slides here.